Understanding No-Collateral Bail Bonds

 There are different factors in which a bail bondsmen will take into consideration to issue you a no collateral bail bond.
 The first is your criminal background.
 They will check to see if you have been frequently arrested throughout the country or if this is your first time.
 Previous arrests or bond skips will make you NOT ELIGIBLE.

 They will also consider things like your credit history.
-If you have bad credit, failure to pay bills on time, or things of that nature then you will not be issued a no-collateral bond.
+If you have bad credit, fail to pay bills on time, or things of that nature then you will not be issued a no-collateral bond.

 Lastly, the length of time in which you’ve lived in the address you state and where you are employed also play a role.
 People who are deemed “stable residents” who have lived in the same place for many years and or have professional jobs for a long period of time can be granted a no-collateral bond.